AmineDjeghri/keras-tensorflow-windows-installation/README.md

 <p align="left"><img width=100% src="https://github.com/antoniosehk/keras-tensorflow-windows-installation/blob/master/installation_success_v2.png"></p>

 ### Step 10 (Bonus): use it in jupyer notebook
-install jupter in the new environnement in the command prompt with :
+install jupter in the new environnement,
+Open Anaconda Prompt to type the following command(s)
 ```Command Prompt
 activate keras-gpu
 pip install jupyter
 ```
+(if you need to use instal libraries, just pip install them after activate this environment) as we did with jupyter)

-finally,if you want to use jupyter notebook with the GPU: just activate the environnement of the gpu in the command prompt then do 'jupyter notebook' as follow:
+finally,if you want to use jupyter notebook with the GPU: just activate the environnement of the gpu in the anaconda prompt then do 'jupyter notebook' as follow:
 ```Command Prompt
 activate keras-gpu
 jupyter notebook
 ```
+this will open the jupyter notebook running in this environment.
-(or another way: inside the jupyter notebook: !activate keras-gpu )
+(or another way: inside a jupyter notebook: !activate keras-gpu )
 ### Congratulations !